 The Board has been formed so that it has effective composition, size and commitment to adequately discharge its responsibilities and duties.
-The current Board has three directors, all of whom are non-executive and two of whom are independent.
-The chairman of the Board is an independent director.
+The current Board has three directors, all of whom are non-executive and two of whom are independent (Mr Jon Addison and Mr Pat Corrigan).
+The Chairman of the Board is Mr Jon Addison and is an independent director.
 The names of the directors and their qualifications and experience are stated on page 2 along with the term of office held by each of them.
 Directors are appointed based on their industry experience and commercial acumen as well as the specific governance skills required by the Company and the independence of their decision-making and judgment.
+The CEO function of the company is undertaken by the board and key investment decisions and instructions of the company are made by the Board and advised to the company secretary for implementation.